DouglasKings/ReturnOnAssets/README.md

 # ReturnOnAssets
- Calculate the Return on Assets by a company
+Create a C Program that will be used to calculate the Return on Assets by a company:
+ROA = (Net Income / Total Assets)
+Net Income = (Total Revenue - Total Expenses)
+Total Assets = (Fixed Assets + Movable Assets)